DIY window insulation kits

-Window insulation film works on the same principles as standard double-glazing by creating a layer of still air in front of the glass which acts as insulation - it is attached to the window sash or frame, and not directly onto the glass pane itself.
+Window insulation film works on the same principles as standard double-glazing by creating a layer of still air in front of the glass which acts as insulation - it is attached to the window sash or frame of wooden windows, and not directly onto the glass pane itself.

 Window insulation film is designed to only last one heating season and then be removed, but it may remain intact for several years if the windows are in good condition and the film is left undisturbed.
 Keep in mind that the adhesive tape used on the film may leave a stain if left on for longer than one season.